Relational De-Creation

 Hebrews 6:2

-“of the teaching of baptisms, of laying on of hands, of resurrection of the dead, and of eternal judgment.”
+“and of instruction about washings, the laying on of hands, the resurrection of the dead, and eternal judgment.”

 Jude 7

 Redemption is not an endlessly ongoing act; it is a completed act with everlasting consequence.
 Judgment, likewise, is not an endlessly ongoing process of judging.
-Sodom and Gomorrah are not still burning, yet Scripture can speak of them as suffering the punishment of eternal fire.
-Scripture can therefore speak of something as eternal not because the process itself never stops, but because its judgment, effect, or consequence is final and irreversible.
+Sodom and Gomorrah are not still burning, yet Scripture can speak of them as undergoing the punishment of eternal fire.

 Conclusion